To understand the full story that inspired the beginnings of Cultures in Harmony, please read A Message from Our Founder.

 In 2008, we began working with the English Language Village, an intensive program where Tunisian students can learn English.
 Concerts and dialogue there were a highlight of our 2008 and 2009 projects.
 In 2009, our musicians recorded with oud and kanun virtuosi Amine and Hamza M’raihi.
 Nikola Kołodziejczyk was the engineer; read his account of the sessions.
 CiH Musicians also gave a memorable open-air performance for over a thousand people at the ancient Roman coliseum in El Jem.

 Other venues at which we have performed during our five projects in Tunisia include the Tunis Cultural Centre, the Institut Superieur de Musique, Hammamet Cultural Center, and the Palais Ennejma Ezzahra.
 In 2005, we collaborated with the Tunisian Ministry of Health to give an anti-smoking concert.
+Our projects in Tunisia have been funded by various organizations including the US Embassy in Tunis and the Robert Sterling Clark Foundation.

 This project, generously underwritten by the Turkish Cultural Center (which also coordinated the project) and the McGraw-Hill Companies, sent CiH to Turkey in 2007.
 In Istanbul, they performed outreach concerts at various psychiatric hospitals and collaborated with the Dünya Renkleri Korosu to present a highly successful benefit concert for the renowned humanitarian organization Kimse Yok Mu.
 They also traveled to Konya, where the whirling dervish ceremony originated as a result of the teachings of Mevlana Celaluddin Rumi over 700 years ago.
 During the ceremony, the dervishes turn around and around as a symbol of their unity with creation, while the musicians play ecstatic Sufi music on oud, ney, kanun, and drums.
 While in Konya, CiH musicians shattered an ancient historical barrier by becoming the first women ever to join male musicians in accompanying the ceremony in Konya.